matt6frey/Jungle/README.md

 ## Bugs

 * Admin dashboard page has no real mark-up or purpose at this point.
 * Authentication for the Admin Pages area only fires once.
-Once cookie is set, any user has to the Admin pages.
+Once cookie is set, any user has access to the Admin pages.